 - What will the Therapist do?

 The therapist meets with the grown-ups in your life, to find out how you are and how best to help you.
-Then you will play together and have lots of fun at the same time every week for a little while.
+Then you will talk with the therapist for a little while.
 This will help you get to know each other better and help the therapist understand what is causing you to be sad or angry or upset.

-- Will the Therapist tell other people what we’ve been playing?
+- Will the Therapist tell other people what we’ve been talking about?

 The therapist talks to you about what might need to be shared with parents and what is between you and the therapist.
-If she talks to any grown up about you, it won’t be about your play, it will be about how you are or if the therapist is worried about you, because it is really important that parents know if you are not safe.
+If he/she talks to any grown up about you, it won’t be about what you talked about.
+It will be about how you are or if the therapist is worried about you, because it is really important that parents know if you are not safe.

 - Do I have to tell anyone I am coming to Therapy?